Vintageinfo – All About Vintage Lighting

 Peill+Putzler

-In 1995, production of glass and lighting moved to Slovenia, Poland, and the Czech Republic.
+In the mid-1990s, production was gradually moved from Düren to Slovenia, Poland and the Czech Republic.
 Only the trading of lamps and glass remained in Düren.
-In 2005, one year after its 100th anniversary (2004), the company filed for bankruptcy.
+Although the company was able to celebrate its 100th anniversary, insolvency proceedings followed in 2005.

-Peill+Putzler was reactivated in 2022–23 and is now issued by Peill+Putzler Leuchten GmbH & Co.
-KG in Hemer, Germany, about 150 kilometres from Düren.
-Organizationally, the company is linked to IS Leuchten via the same address and managing director, Torsten Alberts.
-A new catalogue has been online since 2025, with several of the old icons, such as the Lido table lamp.
+The Peill+Putzler name was revived again in recent years and is now used by Peill+Putzler Leuchten GmbH & Co.
+KG in Hemer, Germany.
+A new catalogue has been online since 2025, including reissues of some of the company’s best-known models, such as the Lido table lamp.